tacitdynamics/tacitdynamics.github.io/foldersync/faq.md

 ### OwnCloud connection issues
 May be caused by streamlining of the configuration into two account types for ownCloud 6/7 and 8 respectively.
 Please reconfigure your accounts accordingly.
 If you get something like "refused stream" error for HTTP/2 you need to upgrade to latest nginx web server and version 2.9.4, where this is fixed.

+### OwnCloud/Nextcloud 2FA support
+To login on server with 2FA enabled you need to generate App Password / Token for your user, this password can then be used in FolderSync to login.

 ## SFTP issues

 ### I can not login to my SFTP server